ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ###### 3.2.1 Migrate XmlText content to RichText

-It is recommended that you test the migrating xmltext to richtext conversion before you apply it your production database.
-Richtext has a more strict validation compared to ezxmltext and it is likely that you have to fix some of your ezxmltext before you are able to convert it to richtext.
+You should test the XmlText to RichText conversion before you apply it to a production database.
+RichText has a stricter validation compared to XmlText and you may have to fix some of your XmlText before you are able to convert it to RichText.
-Run the conversion script on a copy of your production database as the script is rather resource intensive.
+Run the conversion script on a copy of your production database as the script is rather resource-intensive.

 `php -d memory_limit=1512M bin/console ezxmltext:convert-to-richtext --dry-run --export-dir=ezxmltext-export --export-dir-filter=notice,warning,error --concurrency 4 -v`

-The "-d memory_limit=1500M"  option specifies that each conversion process gets 1500MB of memory.
+- `-d memory_limit=1500M` specifies that each conversion process gets 1500MB of memory.
 This should be more than sufficient for most databases.
-If you have small ezxmltext documents, you may decrease the limit.
-If you have huge ezxmltext documents, you may need to increase it.
+If you have small `ezxmltext` documents, you may decrease the limit.
+If you have huge `ezxmltext` documents, you may need to increase it.
-The "--dry-run" option prevents the conversion script from writting anything back to the database.
-It just tests if it is able to convert all the ezxmltext documents.
+- `--dry-run` prevents the conversion script from writing anything back to the database.
+It just tests if it is able to convert all the `ezxmltext` documents.
-The "--export-dir" option specifies a directory where it will dump the ezxmltext for content object attributes which the conversion script finds problems with
+- `--export-dir` specifies a directory where it will dump the `ezxmltext` for content object attributes which the conversion script finds problems with
-The "--export-dir-filter" option specifies what kind of severity the problems found needs to be before the script dumps the ezxmltext:
+- `--export-dir-filter` specifies what severity the problems found needs to be before the script dumps the `ezxmltext`:
-- notice : ezxmltext contains problems which the conversion tool was able to fix automatically and likly do not need manual intervention
+    - `notice`: `ezxmltext` contains problems which the conversion tool was able to fix automatically and likely do not need manual intervention
-- warning : the conversion tool was able to convert the ezxmltext to valid richtext, but data was maybe altered/removed/added in the process.
+    - `warning`: the conversion tool was able to convert the `ezxmltext` to valid `richtext`, but data could have been altered/removed/added in the process.
 Manual supervision recommended
-- error : the ezxmltext text cannot be converted and manual changes are required.
+    - `error`: the `ezxmltext` text cannot be converted and manual changes are required.
-The "--concurrency 4" option specifies that the conversion script will spawn 4 child processes which run the conversion.
-If you have dedicated hardware for running the conversion, you should use concurrency level that matches the amount of logical CPUs on your system.
+- `--concurrency 4` specifies that the conversion script will spawn four child processes which run the conversion.
+If you have dedicated hardware for running the conversion, you should use concurrency level that matches the number of logical CPUs on your system.
 If your system needs to do other tasks while running the conversion, you should run with a smaller number.
-The "-v" option specifies verbose level.
-You may increase the verbose level by supplying "-vv", but "-v" will be sufficient for most use.
+- `-v` specifies verbosity level.
+You may increase the verbosity level by supplying `-vv`, but `-v` will be sufficient in most cases.

-The script also have a "--image-content-types" option which you should use if you have made custom image classes.
+The script also has an `--image-content-types` option which you should use if you have custom image classes.
 With this option, you specify the content class identifiers:

 `php app/console ezxmltext:convert-to-richtext --image-content-types=image,custom_image -v`